 Smart lighting represents a significant advance in energy management and the modernization of urban infrastructures.
-By optimizing energy consumption, offering ease of use and improving safety, intelligent lighting systems play a crucial role in the development of smart cities.
+By optimizing energy consumption, offering ease of use and improving safety, these smart systems play a crucial role in the development of smart cities.
 To help you find your way around and make the right decisions, discover our smart city guide.

-I. What are the challenges of connected, intelligent lighting?
+I. What are the challenges of connected, smart lighting?

 Optimizing energy consumption

 One of the main advantages of smart lighting is its ability to optimize energy consumption.
-Intelligent lighting systems make it possible to adjust light intensity according to actual needs, thus reducing unnecessary energy consumption.
+This smart technology makes it possible to adjust light intensity according to actual needs, thus reducing unnecessary energy consumption.
 Signify BrightSites’ connected LED streetlights, used in many smart cities, automatically adjust their brightness according to the presence of pedestrians or vehicles, resulting in substantial energy savings.

 Ease of use and customization